batuhanozcan1605/pursuits_privacy_policy/terms-and-conditions.md

 ---

 ## 9. Governing Law
-- These Terms are governed by the laws of Turkey and USA (App Stores, Admob, Revenuecat).
+- These Terms are governed by the laws of Türkiye and USA (App Stores, Admob, Revenuecat).
 - Any disputes shall be resolved under the jurisdiction of the courts in that country.

 ---